toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [deviceframe](https://github.com/c0bra/deviceframe) - Put device frames around mobile/web/progressive app screenshots.
 * [Diagon](https://github.com/ArthurSonzogni/Diagon) - Diagon is an interactive interpreter, that transforms Markdown-style expression into an ASCII-art representation.
 * [durdraw](https://github.com/cmang/durdraw) - Versatile ASCII and ANSI Art text editor for drawing in the Linux/Unix/macOS terminal, with animation, 256 and 16 colors, Unicode and CP437, and customizable themes.
+* [ghost-image-cleaner](https://github.com/DeadSwitch404/ghost-image-cleaner) - If you share, do it like a Ghost...
+No metadata, no filename fingerprint, no trace.
 * [gifgen](https://github.com/lukechilds/gifgen) - Simple high quality GIF encoding.
 * [gifsicle](https://github.com/kohler/gifsicle) - Create, manipulate, and optimize GIF images and animations.
 * [givegif](https://github.com/passy/givegif) - GIFs on the command line.